Our Lean-Agile Approach

-Our experience is that you cannot easily succeed with method adoption if cultural transformation is neglected.
-Lack of intra and inter-team collaboration, a continued control-oriented management style, or simply a lack or disbelief in the new Agile values are the most common failure factors that occur in that case.
+Our experience is that one cannot easily succeed with method adoption if cultural transformation is neglected.
+Lack of intra and inter-team collaboration, a continued control-oriented management style, or simply a lack or disbelief in the new Lean-Agile values are the most common failure factors that occur in that case.

 AXIOM 2: Adopting Vanilla Scrum Is Only One Step In A Total Migration

 Lean-Agile methods such as Scrum and Kanban provide good starting points for renewed roles and processes.
 However, these methods still require to be configured according to your goals, size, technology, and culture.
 Just by taking Scrum for example, many questions still need to be answered:

 How should teams be split up? (domain/component/..)?

 Who takes which role (e.g. who becomes Scrum Master)?